mano-at-sdsc/published-documentation/Quickstart.md

 ## Joining the CFDE

 The Data Coordination Center (DCC) for each participating Common Fund Program needs to onboard with the CFDE-CC before we can accept submissions.
 You do not need to be funded by a CFDE award to participate, however awards are available (see [Engagement Opportunities for Common Fund Programs](https://www.nih-cfde.org/engagement_page/engagement-opportunities-for-common-fund-programs/) for more information).
-To begin your onboarding, please email [the helpdesk](support@cfde.atlassian.net).
+To begin your onboarding, please email the helpdesk: support@cfde.atlassian.net.

 ## Onboarding to the CFDE portal